riquiofficial/bugtracer/README.md

 # Bugtracer

-An app which logs and traces bugs built with Python, Django, JavaScript and Bootstrap
+An app which logs and traces bugs built with Python, Django, JavaScript and Bootstrap's SB-Admin-2 theme

 Currently in development!